MadelineLowes/portfolio/README.md

 ## Installation

-none
+Users can access this deployed application by clicking the following link: https://madelinelowes.github.io/madelines-portfolio/

 ## Usage

-Users can access this deployed application by clicking the following link:
+Users can view a demo video by clicking the following link:

 ## Credits